 Q. Who will my horse be turned out with?

 A. We typically turn horses out in groups of two.
 We match them primarily in personality and energy level.
-Upon request, we will work with the owner to be sure they are comfortable with our choice of pasturemate before gradually turning the horses out together.
-Horses are separated when fed concentrates.
+Horses are fed concentrates separately.

 Q. What type of hay do you feed?